 These credit cards let you spend money without being charged interest for an introductory period.

-This interest free period can be anywhere from three months to more than two years.
+This interest free period can be anywhere from three months to almost two years.
 After the 0% credit card purchase period ends you will be charged interest on your borrowing.

 Interest free credit cards work by giving you a set period of time when the credit card company won’t charge you interest while you repay what you owe.

 These are useful for either paying down debt, or spreading the cost of a large purchase over a period of months, without paying interest.
-This can make monthly repayments more affordable and thus easier to pay off.
+This can make monthly repayments more affordable so easier to pay off.

-The first step in getting the best deal on interest free credit cards is to shop around and compare interest free credit cards.
+The first step to getting the best deal on interest free credit cards is to shop around and compare them.

-Some of the best interest-free credit card deals offer 0% rates on balance transfers and new purchases for around two years.
+Some of the best interest free credit card offers give you 0% on balance transfers and new purchases for up to around two years, although they often include 0% on purchases for a shorter period.

 This can help you manage your money more easily.
 You will only have to make one monthly repayment.

-But remember, you'll only have one credit limit for both new purchases and balance transfers - so will have to choose how you split that between purchases and existing debts.
+But remember, you'll only have one credit limit for both new purchases and balance transfers, so you will have to choose how you split that between purchases and existing debts.

 You'll also need to ensure you know when each 0% period ends, as combination cards can have a different number of interest free months for purchases and balance transfers.